zenml-io/zenml/docs/book/starter-guide/pipelines/parameters-and-caching.md

 ## Caching in ZenML

-When you tweaked the `gamma` variable above, you must have noticed that the `digits_data_loader` step does not re-execute for each subsequent run.
+When you tweaked the `gamma` variable above, you must have noticed that the `simple_data_splitter` step does not re-execute for each subsequent run.
 This is because ZenML understands that nothing has changed between subsequent runs, so it re-uses the output of the last run (the outputs are persisted in the [artifact store](../../component-gallery/artifact-stores/artifact-stores.md).
 This behavior is known as **caching**.